ByConity/ByConity/README.md

 ## Build and Run ByConity

 The easiest way to build ByConity is built in [docker dev-env](https://github.com/ByConity/ByConity/tree/master/docker/debian/dev-env).
-If you build on your local machine, ByConity executable file depends on Foundation DB library `libfdb_c.so`.
-So in order to run it, we need to install the FoundationDB client package.
+If you build on your local machine, the ByConity executable file depends on the Foundation DB library `libfdb_c.so`.
+So to run it, we need to install the FoundationDB client package.
 This [link](https://apple.github.io/foundationdb/getting-started-linux.html) tells how to install.
-We can download client package from FoundationDB GitHub release pages, for example [here][foundationdb-client-library].
+We can download the client package from FoundationDB GitHub release pages, for example [here][foundationdb-client-library].

-In case you want to build ByConity in metal machine, follow this [guide](https://github.com/ByConity/ByConity/tree/master/doc/build_in_metal_machine.md)
+In case you want to build ByConity in the metal machine, follow this [guide](https://github.com/ByConity/ByConity/tree/master/doc/build_in_metal_machine.md)

 [foundationdb-client-library]: https://github.com/apple/foundationdb/releases/tag/7.1.3

 Using [Docker Compose](./docker/docker-compose/README.md) would be convenient for running a ByConity cluster.

-## Useful Link
+## Useful Links

 - [Official Website](https://byconity.github.io/): has a quick high-level overview of ByConity on the home page.
 - [Documentation](https://byconity.github.io/docs/introduction/main-principle-concepts): introduce basic usage guide and tech deep dive.